maxwondercorn/ember-cli-barcode/README.md

 ## EAN13 and UPC

-The `flat` option is supported for both EAN13 and UPC barcodes defaulting to `false` if not specided.
-Additionally the `lastChar` option is supported for EAN13 barcodes with a default value of ''.
+The `flat` option is supported for both EAN13 and UPC barcodes defaulting to `false` if not specified  Additionally the `lastChar` option is supported for EAN13 barcodes with a default value of ''.

 ## Invalid Barcode Values
 If you pass an invalid value based on the format, the barcode will not render.
 To capture invalid values assign an action to the `vaild` property.